Collection and Assessment of Student Work

 Rubrics Utilized for Assessment of Student Work/Presentations

 As student work is collected, Messina will utilize the AAC&U VALUE Rubrics that relate to aspects of the Messina Learning Outcomes.
-Specific AAC&U VALUE Rubrics that may be utilized depending on the nature of the assignment are the:
+We specifically will utilize AAC&U Critical Thinking VALUE Rubric

 The Messina Learning Outcomes Assessment is another tool that may also be utilized to evaluate general presentations or projects of students reflecting on their Messina or first-year experience.